 Slump in 2020

 As a result of the most recent (2017) SLUMP update, Lagoon management recommendations were provided to DCRM.
 An excerpt from those recommendations is shown to the left.
 Recognizing the necessity of building upon the momentum of the 2017 update, where user conflict and lagoon-use dominated the conversations, DCRM is focusing its efforts on Recommendation #4: Develop and Implement a Saipan Lagoon User Management Plan.
-Partnering with Marianas Visitors Authority (MVA), Northern Marianas College (NMC), and many other agencies, DCRM is working with the Marine Sports Operator community to ensure a stakeholder informed product is delivered out of Recommendation #4.
-To do so, DCRM is holding a workshop to receive feedback on the draft Saipan Lagoon User Education Plan document.
-To learn more about this workshop, please click here or on the image below.
+Partnering with Marianas Visitors Authority (MVA), Northern Marianas College (NMC), and many other agencies, DCRM completed the Saipan Lagoon User Education Plan (SLUEP) in October 2020 with some input from the Marine Sports Operator community.
+To ensure a stakeholder informed product is delivered out of Recommendation #4, DCRM will be holding a MSO Workshop in November 17-18, 2020 to increase MSO participation and improve the plan.
+To access the SLUEP, please click here.

 2017 Saipan Lagoon Use Management Plan Update

 In preparation for the most recent update, a Saipan Lagoon User Survey and Mapping project was conducted in 2016 to better understand the predominant uses of the lagoon as well as the particular areas where each activity tends to occur.
 A comprehensive State of the Lagoon report was developed to compile scientific studies, technical reports, and maps pertaining to the quality of lagoon resources, potential climate change and watershed threats, coastal dynamics, use conflicts, and past management priorities.
 A public forum comprised of four separate sessions was also held to present data on the current conditions of the lagoon, solicit stakeholder input, and develop priority action areas and initial implementation options.
 A summary of these activities and studies are included as appendices to the full report.